MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxkeywordspottercreate.md

 UID: NF:acxelements.AcxKeywordSpotterCreate
 tech.root: audio
 title: AcxKeywordSpotterCreate
-ms.date: 09/22/2021
+ms.date: 10/15/2021
 targetos: Windows
-description: TBD - The AcxKeywordSpotterCreate function is used to create a key word spotter object that that will be associated with a circuit device object parent.
+description: The AcxKeywordSpotterCreate function is used to create a key word spotter object that that will be associated with a circuit device object parent.
 prerelease: true
 req.assembly:
 req.construct-type: function